Phuire-Research/-Unified-Objectivism/README.md

 *Note This is a Pubic Release to Maintain Transparency While Protecting Research Organizations Frontier Research.
 Starting Basis of Such was the Current Understanding of a Test participant's Output to this Subject.
 Addition changes based on Research, Trends, and Just~

-For More Information or Potential Collaboration we Will Be Opening Doors as aimed at Early October.
+For More Information or Active Potential Collaboration we Will Be Opening Doors to Public Beta Test of a Creative Commons System aimed at Early October.
 Have a Wonderful Ai Summer.
 Be Responsible, Safe, and Secure.

 G: Ge~stalt ~>{ Phuire

-Phuire is the Holistic, Greater than the Sums
+Phuire is the Holistic, Greater than the Sums of Gestalt